The Compendium mortality set covers a large number of indicators across the publications listed below.

 From 2016 onwards, mortality counts within the Compendium Mortality Indicator set are based on a bespoke extract taken from the Primary Care Mortality Database (PCMD) maintained by NHS Digital.
 PCMD is updated monthly using a file of death records from ONS and is continually subject to amendment.

-Furthermore, there are eight indicators within the 'Mortality from skin cancers other than malignant melanoma' publication and a further two within 'Years of life lost' which have been permanently excluded from the 2017 refresh.
-This was due to a substantial number of deaths from squamous cell carcinoma where no site was specified having been miscoded to ICD10 code C449.
-This resulted in a substantial artificial step change in the series for both 2016 and 2017 which had the potential to mislead if published.
+Please note that seven indicators within the 'Mortality from skin cancers other than malignant melanoma' publication and a further two within 'Years of life lost' have been permanently excluded from the 2017 refresh onwards.
+This is due to a substantial number of deaths from "squamous cell carcinoma where no site was specified" having been miscoded at source to International Classification of Diseases (ICD10) code C449 "Other and unspecified malignant neoplasm of skin, unspecified" which resulted in a substantial artificial step change in the series for both 2016 and 2017 and had the potential to mislead if published.

 ONS are aware of the issue and have indicated that it will be resolved for the 2018 release.
 For each of the affected indicators, the versions based on the 2015 refresh remain available to download in the interim.